Yash-Kunal/movie-mania/README.md

 ## 🌟 Features

 - 🔍 Browse and search for popular movies
+- ♾️ Infinite scrolling to load more movies as you scroll
 - 🖼️ Clean grid layout showing posters, title & release year
 - 🎬 Click a movie card to open a **detailed info page** including:
   - Overview & release info